spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 Object viewers
 ==============

-Spyder's :guilabel:`Variable Explorer` offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, Series and more; as well as being able to plot and visualize them with one click.
+The :guilabel:`Variable Explorer` offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, Series and more; as well as being able to plot and visualize them with one click.

+Every viewer has a refresh button, which updates the displayed object to the current value of the variable if it has changed in the meantime.
+Click any column to sort by it, ascending or descending, and if the object is editable you can double-click any cell to change its value, which will open a new viewer if that object isn't a basic scalar data type (int, float, string).

 .. _panes-variables-viewers-str: